Gold Age Pensioners

 They’ve also thought long and hard about the aesthetics.
 “People shouldn’t have to put up with horrible plastic chairs and plastic flowers,” Mulville says.
 “There’s no reason why something can’t be beautiful as well as functional.
 We’ve been looking at baths based on the Japanese model, which are built to sit up in, and we’ve spent a lot of time trying to identify the perfect doorknob that works for people who have arthritic hands, but looks good, too.”

-As well as spa and fitness facilities, there will be a wine cellar, valet parking and a dog-grooming parlour
+As well as spa and fitness facilities, there will be a wine cellar, and valet parking

 Their solution was to buy an established company, Draycott Nursing, which has been discreetly looking after the wealthy of west London for two decades, ensuring that there are carers on site 24 hours a day.
 But there should plenty of fun on offer, too.
 Mulville’s motto is “live fast, die old”, and the staff aren’t just there to pick up prescriptions.
 They’ll also make you an omelette or bring you a bloody mary at 3am.